lendway/lendway.github.io/Teaching.md

 **Data Science for Politics (Fall Quarter 2026)** <br />
 Instructor: Javier Mejia

-_"Data science is quickly changing the way we understand and and engage in the political process.
-In this course we will develop fundamental techniques of data science and apply them to large political datasets on elections, campaign finance, lobbying, and more.
-The objective is to give students the skills to carry out cutting edge quantitative political studies in both academia and the private sector.
-Students with technical backgrounds looking to study politics quantitatively are encouraged to enroll."_
+_"Data science is transforming how we understand politics, design policy, and make decisions across every kind of organization.
+In this course we learn the fundamental tools of data science and put them to work on real political and policy questions.
+The course is built around bite-size assignments that develop your R coding and statistical reasoning from scratch — including how to think clearly about probability and uncertainty.
+Once those foundations are solid, the course turns to the tools reshaping data work today: reproducible workflows with git/GitHub, and the use of AI as a supervised analytical assistant.
+You will leave equipped for any setting that demands a social-scientific approach to data — from policy non-profits to government, from Silicon Valley to Wall Street and beyond.
+There are no formal prerequisites and no programming experience is assumed."_

 -----------------------------------------------------------------------------------------------------